iredmail/docs/en_US/faq/file.locations.md

 ## Roundcube webmail

+* Root Directory.
 Roundcube webmail is installed under below directory by default:

     * RHEL/CentOS: `/var/www/roundcubemail`.
 It's a symbol link to
       `/var/www/roundcubemail-x.y.z`.
     * Debian/Ubuntu: `/usr/share/apache2/roundcubemail`.
 It's a symbol link of
       `/usr/share/apache2/roundcubemail-x.y.z/`.
     * FreeBSD: `/usr/local/www/roundcube`.
     * OpenBSD: `/var/www/roundcubemail`.
 It's a symbol link to `/var/www/roundcubemail-x.y.z/`.

-Config files:
+* Config files:

-> Roundcube stores all default settings in `config/defaults.inc.php`, please do
-> not modify it, instead, you should copy the settings you want to modify from
-> `config/defaults.inc.php` to `config/config.inc.php`, then modify the one in
-> `config/config.inc.php`.

     * Main config file is `config/config.inc.php` under Roundcube webmail directory.

         If you're running old Roundcube webmail (0.9.x and earlier releases), it has two separate config files: `config/db.inc.php` and `config/main.inc.php`.

     * Config files of plugins are placed under plugin directory. for example, config file of `password` plugin is `plugins/password/config.inc.php`.

+!!! warning

+    Roundcube stores all default settings in `config/defaults.inc.php`, please do not modify it, instead, you should copy the settings you want to modify from `config/defaults.inc.php` to `config/config.inc.php`, then modify the one in `config/config.inc.php`.

+* Log file.
 Roundcube is configured to log to [Postfix log](#postfix) file by default.

 ## SOGo Groupware